RasmusOtharKirketerp/xolta_public/README.md

-This will launch a python plots and displays the battery status, solar cell production, and electricity grid consumption metrics for the last many days current day.
+This will launch a python plots and displays the battery status, solar cell production, and electricity grid consumption metrics for the last many days day.

 ## Data Sources

-The data for this dashboard is sourced from your XOLTA battery system.
+The data for this program is sourced from your XOLTA battery system.
 The data is collected almost real-time.

 ## Visualization Examples